geoserver/geoserver-cloud/docs/configuration/index.md

       idle-timeout: 60000
 ```

+On Kubernetes, you can for example mount it as a config map in all the services.

 ## GeoServer configuration properties

 ## HTTP proxy for cascaded OWS (WMS/WMTS/WFS) Stores

-Cascaded OWS stores make use of a SPI (Service Provider Interface)
-extension point to configure the appropriate GeoTools `HTTPClientFactory`.
+Cascaded OWS stores make use of a SPI (Service Provider Interface) extension point to configure the appropriate GeoTools `HTTPClientFactory`.

-We provide a Spring Boot Auto-configuration that can be configured
-through regular spring-boot externalized properties and only affects
-GeoTools HTTP clients instead of the whole JVM.
+We provide a Spring Boot Auto-configuration that can be configured through regular spring-boot externalized properties and only affects GeoTools HTTP clients instead of the whole JVM.

 The usual way to set an http proxy is through the `http.proxyHost`, `http.proxyPort`,
 `http.proxyUser`, `http.proxyPassword` Java System Properties.

-In the context of Cloud Native GeoServer containerized applications,
-this presents a number of drawbacks:
+In the context of Cloud Native GeoServer containerized applications, this presents a number of drawbacks:

 * Standard Java proxy parameters only work with System properties,
   not OS environment variables, and setting system properties is more